Email FacebookTwitterMenu burgerClose thin

 Although it’s important to note that even with a discretionary account your broker is still bound by any instructions you give them.
 If you want them to leave a certain investment alone, you can simply tell them to do so.

-Timing And Details
+2. Timing And Details

 Discretionary accounts can benefit from better timing.
 If your broker sees a particularly good opportunity, they have the flexibility to pursue it without needing to wait for you to get back to them.
-This also allows your broker to make small changes on a regular basis according to your instructions.
+This also allows your broker to make small changes regularly according to your instructions.
 For example, if you want a specific balance of assets or a specific risk profile, your broker can make small changes periodically rather than needing to ask you about a large group of changes all at once.

-Fees
+3. Fees

 Non-discretionary accounts typically have lower management fees, sometimes they are significantly less.
 They also generally have lower minimum investments.
 This makes it cheaper to open and maintain a non-discretionary account, which is a huge benefit if you’re not investing a large amount or if you’re just dipping your toe into the waters of certain investments.

-Trust
+4. Trust

 A non-discretionary account means that no one else has authority over your money.
 This is extremely important for many investors.
 Your broker can still find good trades on your behalf and can still make recommendations, but you have the final approval before they buy or sell any assets.

 By contrast, a discretionary account requires an enormous amount of trust.
 You are letting this person make independent decisions with your money, even if they are bound by your instructions.
-You need to be very comfortable with their judgment in order to do this, or at least trust their years of experience.
+You need to be very comfortable with their judgment to do this, or at least trust their years of experience.

-The Bottom Line
+Bottom Line

 discretionary vs non-discretionary assets under management